aliatakan/lambda-kinesis-producer/README.md

 ## Run `terraform apply` to create all resources

 Run `terraform apply` to create the all the resources.
 You can first run `terraform plan` to see which resources will be created.
+Go to `terraform` folder and run the apply command.

 ```
 terraform apply -var-file="variables.tfvars" -auto-approve